musesum/DeepMuse/README.md

 + Parametric particles
 + Additive CA Layers
 + Sliding Window image strips
++ Force directed vertices on polyhedra

 ##### New Features

-+ Attaching a finger to Menu leaf
++ Attaching a finger to a Menu leaf
 + Spatial Audio placement
-+ live view of skeleton joints with menu icons
++ Live view of skeleton joints with menu icons
-+ learn mode for each joint
-+ Platonic shown in visionOS passthrough mode as a "volume"
++ Platonic shown in visionOS Passthrough as a "volume"
 + Environment mesh gateways
-+ Gaussian Splat, anyone?
++ Bundle Audio, MIDI, USDZ, and Metal shaders in a .mu file
++ Record and distribute interactive performances

 #### The Social Model

 DeepMuse is a toy that aspires to be a venue.
-The basic premise is that all players share the view into an immersive space.
+The basic premise is that all players share the same view into an immersive space.
 It doesn't matter whether that view is through an iPhone, iPad, or Vision Pro.
-Maybe even an Apple TV could get into the act -- given that the rendering pipeline is simple and performant.
+Maybe even an Apple TV could get into the act -- given that the rendering pipeline is simple and efficient.

-The result is a collaborative performance, which renders the exact same environment on player's device.
+The result is a collaborative performance, which renders the exact same environment on each player's device.
 Pixel perfect.
-And not limited to Apple devices; anyone with a midi instrument can join in.
+And not limited to Apple devices; anyone with a MIDI instrument can join in.

-The ultimate result is that DeepMuse transforms the Vision Pro, from a solo to a shared experience.
-Imagine yourself as a conductor, waving your hands to orchestrate a group performance of your family and friends.
+A side effect is that DeepMuse can transform the Vision Pro from a solo experiece to a shared one.
+Imagine yourself waving your hands to conduct a chamber orchestra of your family and friends.